This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #SameSilkySmoothTaste #CollectiveBias

 - Start dinner early.
 When I have a big dinner planned, it sometimes feels like all the prep work is hanging over my head and weighing me down.
 In that case, I’ll start dinner earlier than normal (start prepping the veggies or making the bread dough) so I can look forward to just relaxing at night.
 It might be mind over matter, but it seems to help me be less anxious about what I have to get done that day and I get more energized as I check things off my list.

-Red Curry Chickpeas and Vegetables
+Red Curry Chickpeas with Vegetables

 Today, I followed step #5 and made dinner earlier in the day so I could get it out of the way and just relax with Travis tonight.